Peace talks in Ethiopian conflict are delayed, diplomats say | Business

 - Kenya

-African Union-sponsored peace talks to resolve Ethiopia's two year-long Tigray conflict will not take place as planned this weekend, diplomatic sources told The Associated Press on Friday.
+African Union-sponsored peace talks to resolve Ethiopia's two year-long Tigray conflict will not take place as planned this weekend because of logistics and other issues, diplomatic sources told The Associated Press on Friday, a further sign of the challenges in bringing the deeply suspicious warring sides to the table.

-Ethiopia's federal government on Wednesday said it had accepted an invitation from the chair of the African Union Commission to attend the peace talks in South Africa.
+Ethiopia's federal government on Wednesday accepted an invitation from the chair of the African Union Commission to attend the talks in South Africa, which would be the most significant meeting yet between the combatants.

 The Tigray authorities said they were ready to send negotiators but sought clarity on the structure of the talks, having previously insisted on the participation of international officials as observers.
 The Tigray authorities also sought security assurances for their travel.